 Neither slip nor slide

-With Baby just starting to be mobile, she may not always be too steady on her feet (or hands, or whatever combination of body-parts she starts using to pull themselves around with), which means the stability of the floor is going to mean a lot to her.
+With Baby just starting to be mobile, he may not always be too steady on his feet (or hands, or whatever combination of body-parts he starts using to pull themselves around with), which means the stability of the floor is going to mean a lot to him.
 Non-slip mats under throw rugs can stand in the way of some nasty tumbles, and so can making sure floorboards and carpeting are all secured and even.